qmk/qmk_firmware/keyboards/sofle_pico/readme.md

 - **Physical reset button**: Hold the `BOOT` button on the Pico and press the `RST` button on the Pico, release the the `RST` button before the `BOOT` button.
 - **Keycode in layout**: In the default layout, the `Bootloader` keycode is above home row pinky on the right side's adjust layer.

-Once you enter the bootloader, the keyboard will show up as a USB device on your computer, you could drag and drop a firmware file to flash it, but I recommend using the flash commands for the respective side.
+Once you enter the bootloader, the keyboard will show up as a USB device on your computer, you could drag and drop a `.uf2` firmware file to flash it.

 [Keyboard-layout-editor.com](http://www.keyboard-layout-editor.com/#/gists/2fa0527caf2f6e527e4f46787a74a9d2)